helgoboss/helgobox/doc/user-guide.md

     - Depending on the nature of the particular problem, it might be possible to fix it in future ReaLearn versions.
       Therefore, if you encounter a problem in this area, feel free to [raise an issue](https://github.com/helgoboss/realearn/issues).
-3. Some controllers have unique features that might not be directly usable within ReaLearn.
+3. Some controllers might have unique features that you can only use if you bring a bit of MIDI know-how and are ready to use advanced ReaLearn features.
-    - Example: Some controllers have a very particular way of customizing the visual feedback (e.g. blinking LEDs).
-    - You might be able to get those features to work in combination with other MIDI FX because mostly it's just a matter of sending some specific MIDI messages to the controller.
-    - Future versions of ReaLearn hopefully improve on that situation.
-There's a [GitHub issue](https://github.com/helgoboss/realearn/issues/113) discussing exactly this topic.
+    - Example: A controller might offer a way to change the appearance of an LED ring, but only via system-exclusive MIDI messages.
+    - First, have a look if there's a controller preset already.
+Maybe it supports those advanced features already.
+    - If not, ReaLearn offers the following features for such scenarios:
+        - [Mapping lifecycle actions](#mapping-lifecycle-actions) (e.g. for sending MIDI sys-ex data on mapping activation)
+        - [Raw MIDI source](#raw-midi-source) (for sending MIDI sys-ex data in response to target value changes)
+        - [MIDI script source](#script-source) (same but for more complex scenarios)

 The purpose of this section is to write about experiences with specific controllers that have been tested in combination with ReaLearn.
 There's a broad variety of general-purpose MIDI controllers out there and there will be